 Every year, we do a Song of the Summer show.
 It always makes people angry.
 There is no evidence that it has ever made people happy.
 A lot of it has to do with the way we define the term.

-This was accomplished perfectly last year by author Amanda Dobbins:
+This was accomplished perfectly in 2014 by author Amanda Dobbins:

 Here are the songs we talked about in order: